Skip to content

 Here is how they work.

-At the beginning of the meeting, each person takes a turn 'checking in' as green, yellow, or red.
-The description or each is as follows:
+At the beginning of every meeting, each person takes a turn answering a simple check-in question by sharing their current state as green, yellow, or red:

 • Green: I am here, focused, ready to go.